DevExpress-Examples/out-of-maintenance-how-to-save-current-parameter-values-to-a-dashboard-xml-definition-t146533/Readme.md

 * [Form1.cs](./CS/Dashboard_UserData/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_UserData/Form1.vb))
 <!-- default file list end -->
-# (OBSOLETE) Dashboard for WinForms - How to Save Parameter Values to a Dashboard XML Definition
+# OBSOLETE: Dashboard for WinForms - How to Save Parameter Values to a Dashboard XML Definition

 ---
 **NOTE:** *The UserData mechanism is an obsolete approach.
 From v.20.1, use [Custom Properties](https://docs.devexpress.com/Dashboard/401595/winforms-dashboard/winforms-designer/custom-properties) to save data to the dashboard XML definition.
 Instead of UserData, you can save custom data not only for a dashboard, but also for dashboard items and its data items.*